cribbslab/TallyTriN/docs/getting_started/Tutorial.rst

 =============================

-Before beginning this tutorial make sure you have the CGAT-core installed correctly, please see here (see :ref:`getting_started-Installation`) for installation instructions.
+Before beginning this tutorial make sure you have the TallyTrin installed correctly, please see here (see :ref:`getting_started-Installation`) for installation instructions.

-As a tutorial example of how to run a CGAT workflow we will run the cgat-showcase pipeline.
-Therefore, you will also need to install the cgat-showcase (see `instructions <https://cgat-showcase.readthedocs.io/en/latest/getting_started/Tutorial.html>`_)
+As a tutorial example of how to run a TallyTrin workflow we will run the count pipeline.

-The aim of this pipeline is to perform pseaudoalignment using kallisto.
-The pipeline can be ran locally or dirtributed accross a cluster.
-This tutorial will explain the steps required to run this pipeline.
-Further documentation on cgat-showcase can be found `here <https://cgat-showcase.readthedocs.io/en/latest/>`_.
+This workflow is for generating a count matrix for downstream differential expression analysis using nanopore reads.

-The cgat-showcase highlights some of the functionality of cgat-core.
-However, we also have our utility pipelines contained in the cgat-flow repository which demonstrate our advanced pipelines for next-generation sequencing analysis (see `cgat-flow <https://github.com/cgat-developers/cgat-flow>`_).
+The pipeline takes an input fastq file, processes it, and outputs a count matrix with samples as columns and rows as either transcripts or genes.
+The pipeline makes use of multiple Python libraries and tools like Minimap2, Samtools, UMI-tools, and mclumi.

 Tutorial start
 --------------